slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Beware of all players.

-People are amazing optimizers and will find any loopholes or gaps to their advantage.
-Only your parents will help you in a way that is prejudicial to them.
+People optimize ruthlessly, exploiting any loophole or gap to their advantage.
+Only your parents will help you in ways that harm themselves.

 > *"Who lies for you will lie against you." (...)
 "Talkers aren’t strong.
 The strong don’t talk."